 - Agencies should require employees who work on a seasonal basis in an establishment which is an amusement or recreational establishment or an organized camp to sign a document acknowledging that they are not entitled to overtime because their job falls within the FLSA recreational establishment exemption.

 - Agencies should place a notification in the job description telling employees that they are subject to the recreational establishment exemption and therefore are not entitled to overtime unless they work elsewhere in the City and their total hours worked exceed 40 in a week.

 D.) A Note to Private Companies and Non-Profit Organizations

-Private companies and non-profits organizations must also satisfy the California Labor Code requirements in order for the recreational establishment exemption to apply.
-Labor Code section 1182.4(a) provides that student employees, camp counselors and program counselors at organized camps are exempt from state minimum wage and overtime requirements if they earn weekly pay of at least 85% of the minimum wage for a 40 hour work week, regardless of the number of hours actually worked, or at least 85% of the minimum wage for the actual number of hours worked if less than 40.
+Private companies and non-profit organizations must also satisfy the California Labor Code requirements in order for the recreational establishment exemption to apply.
+Labor Code section 1182.4(a) provides that student employees, camp counselors and program counselors at organized camps are exempt from state minimum wage and overtime requirements if they earn weekly pay of at least 85% of the minimum wage for a 40-hour work week, regardless of the number of hours actually worked, or at least 85% of the minimum wage for the actual number of hours worked if less than 40.
 Public agencies are not subject to this requirement.